Arnold Palmer, Who Lived to Be 87, Narrowly Escaped Death at 21 by Taking a Nap

 Few golfers, if any, in the history of the world have been more beloved than Arnold Palmer.
 In the prime of his career, a career that included 62 PGA Tour wins and seven major championships, his popularity was unmatched, even by fellow legend Jack Nicklaus, who was a little more stoic in the way he went about things.

-To put things in more of a modern perspective, Jack was Tiger Woods while Arnie was Phil Mickelson.
-Nicklaus, like Tiger, may have had the better career numbers but Palmer, like Phil, was more relatable as he truly let his fans, affectionately known as “Arnie’s Army,” into his world.
+To put things in more of a modern perspective, Jack was Tiger Woods, while Arnie was Phil Mickelson.
+Nicklaus, like Tiger, may have had better career numbers, but Palmer, like Phil, was more relatable as he truly let his fans, affectionately known as “Arnie’s Army,” into his world.

 And when his playing days were behind him, Palmer essentially became a grandfather to seemingly every player on the PGA Tour, which is why the field at the Arnold Palmer Invitational at Bay Hill was always so strong while he was with us and has continued to be in the years since his death.

 Arnold Palmer was 87 years old when he passed away in September 2016, but what some may not know is that all of the things mentioned above — the 62 wins and the seven majors and “Arnie’s Army” and Bay Hill and everything else — were a single, tragic car ride away from never happening as he made a choice at age 21 that saved his life.